Lung cancer

 Follow-up appointments

-Check-ups after treatment are likely to happen every 3–6 months for the first couple of years and 6–12 months for the following three years.
-When a follow-up appointment or test is approaching, many people feel anxious.
-Call Cancer Council on 13 11 20 if you are finding it hard to manage your feelings.
+Check-ups after treatment usually happen every 3–6 months for the first couple of years and every 6–12 months for the following three years.
+When a follow-up appointment or test is approaching, many people feel anxious (“scananxiety”).

 What if the cancer returns?